-From the examples above it can also be seen that digitalisation in the wind energy sector is progressing, but tends to be vertical or siloed within an organisation or takes place directly between one organisation and another.
-Steps have been taken to initiate collaboration across organisational boundaries, for example by sharing (some) research data on online platforms but very little operational data is freely available, and the wind energy industry acknowledges its own difficulties in sharing data initial digitalisation efforts in the metals processing industry were often around optimising internal processes, manufacturing, or products, instead of across organisations' boundaries.
+From the examples above it can also be seen that digitalisation in the wind energy sector is progressing but tends to be vertical or siloed within an organisation or takes place directly between one organisation and another.
+Steps have been taken to initiate collaboration across organisational boundaries, for example by sharing (some) research data on online platforms, but very little operational data are freely available, and the wind energy industry acknowledges its own difficulties in sharing data (e.g. Lee et al., 2020).
+This internal focus is not unusual during the adoption of digitalisation; Branca et al. (2020) found that initial digitalisation efforts in the metals processing industry were often around optimising internal processes, manufacturing, or products instead of across organisations' boundaries.